mergn-code/App-SDK-Documentation/MERGN IOS Swift SDK.md

 - Drag and drop the framework into your Xcode project.
 - Ensure that the framework is properly linked in your project's **Linked Frameworks and Libraries** section.

+### 2. Include `APP_GROUP_ID_MERGN` Framework in your Project

+To enable seamless data sharing between your app and the Mergn SDK (and its extensions, like Notification Services), you must configure an App Group in every target of your application.

+- Key = APP_GROUP_ID_MERGN
+- Value = group.{app_bundle_identifier}.mergn // i.e group.com.demo.app.mergn

 ---

 ## Usage